-We find the differences between common and native ice mask areas small (<3%), but it alters the SMB by up to 6% over the ToAIS (140.6 Gt yr-1) when compared to the ensemble mean from Mottram et al. (2021).
-RACMO2.3p2, MARv3.10 and HIRHAM5 0.11° all have ΔSMBGtyr-1 values close to or larger than their given uncertainties for their respective SMB estimate.
+We find the differences between common and native ice mask areas to be small (< 3 %), but they alter the SMB by up to 6% over the ToAIS (140.6 Gt yr-1) when compared to the ensemble mean from Mottram et al. (2021).
+RACMO2.3p2, MARv3.10 and HIRHAM5 $0.11^{\circ}$ all have $\Delta SMB{Gtyr^{-1}}$ values close to or larger than their given uncertainties for their respective SMB estimate.
 This means that the effect of using the common mask in estimating SMB is close to or greater than the standard deviation of annual mean SMB estimates derived from the interannual variability in modelled SMB.
-We consider the standard deviation to be a minimum estimate of uncertainty within each model with actual uncertainties likely to be considerably larger, but difficult to estimate accurately (Lenaerts et al., 2019).
-Over the grounded AIS the common mask alters the SMB by up to 102 Gt yr-1, see Table 1.
-This difference in SMB is close in magnitude to the grounded AIS mass loss of 109±56 Gt yr-1 between 1992 110 and 2017 determined by the second ice sheet mass balance inter-comparison exercise (IMBIE2, Shepherd et al. (2018)), and thereby essentially determining if the AIS is losing or gaining mass.
+We consider the standard deviation to be a minimum estimate of uncertainty within each model with actual uncertainties likely to be considerably larger but difficult to estimate accurately (Lenaerts et al., 2019).
+Over the grounded AIS the common mask alters the SMB by up to $102 \text{ Gt yr}^{-1}$ ; see Table 1.
+This difference in SMB is close in magnitude to the grounded AIS mass loss of $109\pm56$ Gt yr-1 between 1992 and 2017 determined by the second Ice Sheet Mass Balance Inter-comparison Exercise (IMBIE2; Shepherd et al., 2018) and thereby essentially determines if the AIS is losing or gaining mass.
 This means that small changes in SMB can lead to a non-negligible change in the total mass budget of the AIS.
-The model mean of the grounded $\Delta$ SMBGtvr-1 is 54.2 Gt yr-1, which would make a sizeable change in the mass balance results, Table 1.
-Basin 25 has few or no ice shelves, thus it has one of the largest impacts for $\Delta SMB{Gur^{-1}}$ for both the grounded basin (not shown) and when ice shelves are included.
-115
+The model mean of the grounded $\Delta$ SMBGt yr-1 is 54.2 Gt yr-1, which would make a sizeable change in the mass balance results (Table 1).
+Basin 25 has few or no ice shelves; thus it has one of the largest impacts for $\Delta SMB{Gt vr^{-1}}$ for both the grounded basin (not shown) and when ice shelves are included.

 Given the importance of the ice shelves to the dynamics of grounded ice, we argue that they are important to include in SMB models accurately.
 Furthermore, we speculate that there may be similar considerations when defining the grounded ice sheet for SMB assessments.
 This clearly shows the RCMs ice mask is key in integrated assessments of the Antarctic mass balance.
-These differences between area change and SMB change are the result of the area differences being located in the coastal regions, some of which are also high relief regions, leading to effects on the SMB that are disproportionately high relative to
+These differences between area change and SMB change are the result of the area differences being located in the coastal regions, some of which are also high-relief regions, leading to effects on the SMB that are disproportionately high relative to the area.

-120 the area.

-In each grid cell between 1 and 6 native masks can have ice in it, this results in 63 combinations of model coverage, in addition to the common mask (not shown).
+In each grid cell between one and six native masks can have ice in them; this results in 63 combinations of model coverage, in addition to the common mask (not shown).
 These different area coverage combinations around the ice sheet are partly driven by differences in ice masks and partly by differences in resolution.
 However, we cannot identify any systematic or model-specific biases on a regional scale.
-The native ice masks vary around the coastline arbitrarily, which is partly due to the time when the 125 ice mask was created and what data are used to create the native ice mask.
-For example, the HIRHAM5 and MetUM ice masks are created from data collected three decades ago, yet there have been multiple calving events since the data collection.
-The native ice mask from COSMO-CLM and MARv3.10 are created from data collected more recently and in a higher resolution.
-The higher resolution is also a benefit over Antarctic Peninsula and in coastal areas where there is complex orography, where a higher resolution also can change the orographic precipitation.
+The native ice masks vary around the coastline arbitrarily, which is partly due to the time when the ice mask was created and what data are used to create the native ice mask.
+For example,